• Skip to primary navigation

 An important consideration, especially if only one foot is affected and the licking and chewing started suddenly, is a foreign object stuck in the foot.

 Sometimes the seeds, heads, or awns of plants that grow in some geographical areas are the culprit.
-The worst one is foxtails.
+The worst one is foxtails in dogs.
 These weeds have a seed head that falls off as the plant begins to dry and die.
 Foxtail seeds are V-shaped and have a very sharp, pointy tip.
 Because they are shaped like an arrow, they can become easily embedded in your dog’s foot or other body parts.

 Foxtails or other foreign objects can cause swelling, infection, and irritation of the affected paw.
 The dog may also begin limping on that leg.
 These foreign bodies can even migrate further into your dog’s body.
 It is important that they are taken seriously.